 YouTube does not make it easy to hide its player’s controls and branding imagery on an embedded player.

 How to remove YouTube controls and brand from embedded videos

 If you are trying to embed a YouTube video as a banner, you won’t want to see YouTube branding or a giant play button in the middle of your website.
 You also might not want visitors to see the YouTube logo in the control bar, or have them encounter unrelated videos that show up after your video finishes playing.

-This can be done by tweaking bits of the embed code that YouTube gives you.
-You can safely change these parameters without any HTML experience, and add new parameters using this simple guide.
+This can be done by tweaking bits of the YouTube video embed code.
+You can safely change these player parameters without any HTML experience, and add new ones, using this simple guide.

 First, we’ll cover the parameters themselves and what they do.
 Then we’ll show you how to insert them in a YouTube video embed link.

 This removes the controls at the bottom of the video.

 This removes the YouTube logo in the control bar.
 If you also use the “controls=0” parameter, users will still see “YouTube” in the bottom right corner where the controls usually are.